Collapse into Now: Background and recording

 In 2008, while touring in support of Accelerate, R.E.M. discussed the possibility of ending the band in the near future.
 Entering the studio with producer Jacknife Lee, the band began recording a final studio album, with the intention of "going out on a high note."
 Regarding these initial discussions, bassist Mike Mills stated, "We knew we had some decisions to make regarding our contract with Warner Bros.
 We had to make some decision about how to continue going forward as a recording unit, and if we still wanted to tour together.
 Oddly enough, I think that independently, we all arrived at the conclusion that this was such a great opportunity to walk away on our own terms, that we thought, 'Why not take advantage of it?'"
 Buck later would state that the final decision to end the band came when Stipe remarked that "I need to be away from this for a long time."
 Buck suggested "How about forever?" and they thus decided to break up.

 Collapse into Now was recorded in four different cities: Berlin, Germany; Nashville, Tennessee; and New Orleans, Louisiana, with demoing taking place at Jackpot Studios, in Portland, Oregon.
 Regarding the recording process, and the fact that it marked the conception of their final studio album, Mills noted, "We tried to enjoy it as much as possible and make it as fun as possible, but we’re not super-sentimental people in that sense.
 The only time we got really poignant was when we were working in Berlin, and they have a beautiful room there, Meistersaal, where we recorded seven or eight songs.
 There was no one there really except some friends, family, and significant others, and we knew that was probably the last time we would ever play together as R.E.M.
 That was a pretty fraught day.
 But it was fun."

 In comparing the record to the band's previous release, Accelerate, Mills noted that the band, "wanted this new one to be more expansive.
 We wanted to put more variety into it and not limit ourselves to any one type of song.
 There are some really slow, beautiful songs; there are some nice, mid-tempo ones; and then there are three or four rockers."
 He has spoken about the album's theme, saying: "It's more of a personal record than a political one.
 Current events do come into our mind when we write, but the themes here are more universal."

-The album features guest appearances by Patti Smith, Pearl Jam's Eddie Vedder, Peaches, Lenny Kaye and Joel Gibb.
+The album has guest appearances by Patti Smith, Eddie Vedder, Peaches, Lenny Kaye, and Joel Gibb.

 According to Michael Stipe, the album contains "one of the only autobiographical songs of my entire career as a songwriter, in the opening track, 'Discoverer'.
 It's a song of discovery.
 It's about realizing that the city offers you this unbelievable potential and opportunity; all the things you are looking for in your teens and your twenties.
 That's what New York offered me."